astropy/astropy/docs/units/index.rst

 Acknowledgments
 ===============

-astropy.units was adopted from the pynbody units module (with a multitude of changes; so do not expect it to behave in the same way or use the same names).
+This code is adapted from the `pynbody
+<http://code.google.com/p/pynbody/>`_ units module written by Andrew
+Pontzen, who has granted the Astropy project permission to use the code under a BSD license.